Spring Game set for March 30

 The Rice Owls donned shoulder pads for the first time in their 2012 Fall Camp on Monday at Rice Stadium.

-In his five seasons overseeing the Owls special teams, Patterson has produced one All-American (punter Kyle Martins) and one freshman All-American (kick returner Mario Hull) in addition to the most productive kicker in school history, Chris Boswell who departed with all the school records for field goals and kick scoring.
-While working with the Owls' running backs in 2009, Patterson coached Charles Ross to an All C-USA freshman team effort.
-Both Boswell (Houston) and All C-USA deep snapper Trevor Gillette (Jacksonville) signed free agent contracts with the NFL in the spring of 2014.
+In his six seasons overseeing the Owls special teams, Patterson has produced one All-American (punter Kyle Martins) and one freshman All-American (kick returner Mario Hull) in addition to the most productive kicker in school history, Chris Boswell who departed with all the school records for field goals and kick scoring.
+Boswell took over as the Pittsburgh Steelers kicker in 2015 and set a club record for field goals by a first-year player (29) as well as records for more postseason field goals (7).

 In addition to his coaching duties, Patterson also continues to spearhead Rice's recruiting efforts in Canada, where he had a playing career in the CFL for seven seasons (1984-90).
-The Owls have signed a total of eight Canadians in the past seven years, including All C-USA offensive tackle Scott Mitchell and All C-USA tight end Luke Willson.
+The Owls have signed a total of eight Canadians in the past nine years, including All C-USA offensive tackle Scott Mitchell and All C-USA tight end Luke Willson.
 Two of those signees (Willson and Christian Covington) were drafted into the NFL.
-In 2015, Canadian product Peter Godber is slated to move into the starting spot at right guard.
+In 2016, Canadian product Peter Godber will enter his second year as one of the starters at offensive guard.